mem48/LandOwnership/README.md

 1-4 Crown Row, Bracknell (RG12 0TH), 3, 14, 17, 18, 21, 26, 29, 31, 45, 49, 50, 55-70, 74, 75, 77-81, 84, 85, 91-95, 101, 103, 104, 106, 110, 111 Dalcross, Bracknell (RG12 0UJ), 71-73, 76, 82, 83, 86, 87 Dalcross, Bracknell (RG12 0UL), 1, 6, 9, 11 Fencote, Bracknell (RG12 0TD), 6, 8, 9, 12, 19, 22, 25, 47, 50 Garswood, Bracknell (RG12 0TY), 52, 60, 61, 65, 67, 80 Garswood, Bracknell (RG12 0TZ), 2, 10, 14, 16, 18, 36, 40, 42-44, 58-60, 72, 76, 79, 80 Helmsdale, Bracknell (RG12 0TA), 12, 13, 15, 45, 64-67, 82, 86, 87, 96, 97-99, 108, 112-115, 118, 126, 129, 138 Helmsdale, Bracknell (RG12 0TB), 1, 6, 11, 15, 23, 24, 28, 32, 33, 42-51, 67, 68, 72, 79, 80 Keepers Coombe, Bracknell (RG12 0TW, 10, 12-14, 21, 22, 25-27, 29-31, 34-36, 41 Keepers Coombe, Bracknell (RG12 0TN), 1-9, 21, 22, 26, 27, 31, 32 Kimmeridge, Bracknell (RG12 0UD), 86, 89-93(odd), 94, 100, 102, 107, 122, 125 Leaves Green, Bracknell, (RG12 0TE), 1-6, 8-10, 13-26, 33, 34, 48-50, 54, 58, 59, 63-80 Leaves Green, Bracknell (RG1

 In this case, this title is also given a single postcode (RG12 0TH) and a single dot on the map.
 One dot does not clearly convey the extent of this land ownership.
 But it is possible to parse this into 233 unique addresses that the text refers to.
+In this case, I expect that the title covers even more addresses as there are several titles that cut off mid-postcode at 999 characters, which suggests they have been truncated at some point.
+Nevertheless identifying the knowable 233 addresses helps improve our understanding of land ownership even if it is incomplete.

-This was no mean feet as the `Property Address` field is essentially free text full of different styles and spelling errors.
+Splitting these text strings into unique addresses was no mean feat as the `Property Address` field is essentially free text full of different styles and spelling errors.
 Notice things like `89-93(odd)`, a common way to refer to a range of numbers.
+The trick is first to standardise the text by correcting spelling errors and removing muliple ways to say the same thing, e.g. `(odd),(odds),(odd numbers)`.
+We can then split the text at each postcode and when there are long strings of text (most likely road names).
+For this, I need to give full credit to ctwheels for his [stack overflow answer](https://stackoverflow.com/questions/164979/regex-for-matching-uk-postcodes
+) on the correct regex to detect a UK postcode.

 While this kind of text parsing is never 100% successful, it is worth doing.
 For example, I found 9,034 freehold titles that contained multiple postcodes.
 But when they were broken up, they actually held 168,911 unique property addresses.
+This shows the problem with mapping each title, it biases the map towards companies that own single properties and hides companies that own whole streets.

 So far, I've only looked at the freehold titles and because of the messy structure, I've had to split them up into categories.